 1.6 Period of storage

-We process and save your personal data as long as you are registered to receive our newsletter and this is necessary for fulfilment of our legal obligations.
+We process and save your personal data as long as you are subscribed to our newsletter and this is necessary for fulfilment of our legal obligations.
 If you unsubscribe from our newsletter, your data will be routinely deleted unless further processing of them is necessary for the following purposes:

 a) for compliance with a legal obligation to which the controller is subject

-b) for performance of a task carried out in the public interest or in the exercising of official authority vested in the controller;
+b) for performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

 c) for the establishment, exercise or defence of legal claims.